Academics in Scotland

 The Play

 Since 2012 the program has commissioned a playwright from within the Scottish theatre community to write a new work.
-We have collaborated with Peter Arnot (2012) Why Do You Stand There in the Rain?, Fringe First Award 2012, J C Marshall (2014) Forget Fire, Lynda Radley (2016) The Interference, Fringe First Award 2016, Davey Anderson (2018) The Abode, and Morna Young (2022) Americana: A Murder Ballad.
+We have collaborated with Peter Arnot (2012) Why Do You Stand There in the Rain?, Fringe First Award 2012, J C Marshall (2014) Forget Fire, Lynda Radley (2016) The Interference, Fringe First Award 2016, Davey Anderson (2018) The Abode, Morna Young (2022) Americana: A Murder Ballad and Lewis Hetherington (2024) no one is coming to save us.
 We aim to produce a piece that looks at social action and justice issues that are shared concerns between America and Scotland.
 Over the years we have examined the difficulties of migrants fleeing the Dust Bowl in The Grapes of Wrath, women survivors of the war in Bosnia with Eve Ensler's Necessary Targets, and the treatment of United States Great War veterans in Why Do You Stand There in the Rain?.
 The development of new collaborations with Scotland is an excellent opportunity for both Pepperdine and Scottish students to widen their training, broaden their cultural awareness, and establish international and professional connections.

 Technical Rehearsals and Performances